SoumendraPanda/GithubFinder/README.md

 # GitubFinder
-React application using the github users api to view the user details as per the username entered
+React application using the github users api to view the user details as per the username entered.